s341507/data2410-portfolio2/docs/rapport.md

 \newpage

-# 2. VM1: Docker containers setup - Docker Compose Setup
+# 2. VM1: Docker containers setup

+This section explains how we did the first part of this assignment, installation and setup of docker containers, how we configured our docker-compose stack and made the docker bridge network inside of VM1.
+It also covers how we used the frontend to set up the host profiles.

+## 2.1.
+Docker Compose Setup

 After setting up the three VMs, we used the file `docker-compose.yml`, from the docker folder in our project directory, to set up the four docker containers with the required config instructions for the assignment within VM1.
 This file can be found in the docker folder in our project directory.
 The first step in setting up the docker containers was to install docker on VM1.